romilly/microplot/README.md

 It only does line plots in monochrome at the moment.

+Some code was copied from https://www.instructables.com/Raspberry-Pi-Pico-Pico-Explorer-Workout/ - Tony Goodhew's great introduction to the Pico Explorer.

 ## Installation

 You need to have the Pimoroni uf2 version 0.0.7 or later installed on your Pico.